 In her first term of office, Jess chaired the Parliament’s Economics and Industry Standing Committee.
 Her policy interests are centred on economic development; energy; environment; supporting innovation and generating commercial opportunities for WA businesses - small and large.
 She believes in the importance of ensuring that government, community and industry work together to improve the quality of life of all Western Australians.

-In her second term of office, Jess was asked to serve in the McGowan Government as Parliamentary Secretary to the Minister for Tourism; Culture and the Arts; and Heritage.
-Her current appointment was made after a reshuffle in December 2021.
+In her second term of office, Jess was asked to serve in the McGowan Government as Parliamentary Secretary.
+In addition to her current role, she has served in the Tourism; Culture and Arts; Heritage; Child Protection; Prevention of Family and Domestic Violence; Women’s Interests; Community Services; Hydrogen Industry; Commerce and Science portfolios.

 A study junkie, Jess has four university degrees and credits her parents for giving her a strong work ethic and commitment to social justice.
 She is deeply grateful for the love and support of her family and her miniature Schnauzer, Harry!